Daniel-KM/Omeka-S-module-SearchSolr/README.md

 To add the hashed password, it is simpler to use the api endpoint, so add the specific admin user like that, and restart the server:

+**Note (user-managed mode)**: the `/api/cluster/security/...` endpoints below target SolrCloud (the security config is stored in ZooKeeper).
+In the standalone (user-managed) mode documented here, edit the `security.json` file directly (see "add the authentication file manually" below) and restart Solr, instead of these curl calls.

 **Important**: don't forget to remove the next lines from the shell or browser history, because they contain the password.
 Or add a space before the commmand